 Richard Ward's layout 'Lower Finesse' is set in a fictitious part of Suffolk, with a light railway following the practice of colonel Stephens, using second hand locomotives and other cheaply acquired bits.
 He has made good use of our figures.

 Please note that you must have the copyright to the images and by sending the form you grant us the right to add them to our website and social media sites including Facebook and Twitter.
 We cannot normally include images from a magazine or commercial website.
-Images should not be more than 1Mb each please.
+Images should not be more than 1Mb each please (we typically publish images with a width of 400 pixels and a height of not more than 300 pixels).
 We reserve the right not to display any image or information received.
 We will give your name in the gallery but no other contact details unless you give a link to your own layout site, which we will use.
 We may not always be able to contact you to let you know that we have received your images and will be using them, and adding images is not automatic so please check back from time to time.